What are the official nicknames of the states of America and how they appeared

 Арканзас

-The nickname of the state of Arkansas is “The Natural State”.
-It is named for "beautiful mountains, towering forests, picturesque rivers, and rich farmland," according to documents from the Secretary of State's office.
+Arkansas' nickname is “The Natural State.”
+It is named for its "beautiful mountains, towering forests, scenic rivers and rich farmland," according to documents from the Secretary of State's office.

 On the subject: Top 20 most confusing rules in English: what to remember and what to ignore